Full-Stack Developer

 Hiring calls are made by people, and people care who they will sit next to every day.
 Interviews measure your skills well enough, but they struggle to read your motivation.
 The team wants to know whether this is just one more application for you, or whether you actually care about them.
 They want to feel chosen.

 Relax, nobody wants a love letter.
-You only need to show you cared enough to do your research, that you have analyzed the role and grasp the problems on the table, and that you can justify why you fit.
+You only need to show you cared enough to do your reading, that you have unpacked the role and grasp the problems on the table, and that you can back up why you fit.

 The writing method for Full-Stack Developer cover letters